saihou/genshinwishsim-localization/README.md

 Welcome
 ======

-This is a GitHub repository for localizations for the app [Genshin Wish Sim: Unofficial](https://play.google.com/store/apps/details?id=com.saihou.genshinwishsim) on Google Play.
+This is a GitHub repository for localizations for the app [Wish Simulator for Genshin](https://play.google.com/store/apps/details?id=com.saihou.genshinwishsim) on Google Play.

 Developers who are keen to contribute can submit their pull requests here, open new issues etc.